nerdlibfront/godot-4.1-viewport-scene-issue/README.md

-# Viewport Render Texture loosing node_path reference
+# Viewport Texture loosing node_path reference if SubViewport is SubScene root

-When a viewport render texture is referencing a SubViewport that is the root of its own Subscene, the reference is lost when the editor is closed and reopened.
+When a viewport texture is referencing a SubViewport that is the root of its own Subscene, the reference is lost when the editor is closed and reopened.

 ## Reproduction